ASSERT-KTH/CodRep/README.md

 }
 ```
 In this example, `double b = 0.1;` is the code line to be added somewhere in the file in place of another line.
 For such an input, the competing programs output for instance `foo.txt 3`, meaning replacing line 3 (`int b = 0.1;`) with the new code line `double b = 0.1;`.
 To train the system, the correct answer for all input files is given in folder `Datasets/.../Solutions/*.txt`,  e.g. the correct answer to `Datasets/Datasets1/Tasks/1.txt` is in `Datasets/Datasets1/Solutions/1.txt`

+### Usage and citation

+This data can be used in many ways, completely outside of the scope of CodRep.
+If you use this data, please acknolwedge it by citing the following technical report: [The CodRep Machine Learning on Source Code Competition](https://arxiv.org/pdf/1807.03200) (Zimin Chen, Martin Monperrus), arXiv 1807.03200, 2018.

 ## Data provenance